"Change is hard at first, messy in the middle, and gorgeous at the end." — Jim Rohn

 Elayne, from a decade ago, would be surprised that I ended up on a path I never considered in the first place.
 I wanted to be a surreal photographer like Erik Johansson or work as a concept artist for a game studio.
 To be honest, I still want to do both in the future once I have the time and resources, so who’s to say I can’t, right?

 Going back to the part wherein I worked for where I am now, I had this realization from the last quarter of 2022, and it ignited a spark in me, more like an erupting volcano.
-I’ve been unenthusiastically working on my portfolio for over a year and arguing with my mom, resulting in me walking out while eating in Jollibee (no worries, since I repaired my relationship with her and we’re doing fantastic, tho arguments are unavoidable).
-I cried myself to sleep that night and decided to isolate myself ‘til I got a new client for a project.
+I’ve been unenthusiastically working on my portfolio for over a year and arguing with my mom, resulting in me walking out.
+No worries, since I repaired my relationship with her and we’re doing fantastic, tho arguments are unavoidable.

 Fast forward to the present day, hard work pays off.
 You have to both want and work hard for it.
 If I could go back in time and probably change something, it would be believing in God first and asking for His wisdom and guidance.
 But remember, you can pray but still have to do the work yourself.

-Currently, I work full-time as the Creative Director of our Publishing Business.
-Technically, I own it in papers as the sole proprietor, but I co-founded it with my mom, so both credits are ours — mother and daughter tandem.
+Currently, I work full-time as a designer for a Publishing Business.
 I do all the creative aspects, from graphics, layout, illustration, photography and videography (plus the editing), website management, advertising and marketing, and social media - you name it all, I do it like a one-person team.
-We create our products from scratch, so I am also involved in the production alongside my mom and uncle.
+We create our products from scratch, so I am also involved in the production.
 Now you know why I have no time for myself.
-I would only take a breather once I can afford to hire someone to do some of my job.
+Honestly though, I enjoy and love my work even it's draining sometimes.

 THE RISE OF AI IN ART AND DESIGN